mehulsudrik2310/mosaic/README.md

 - A diffusion model that refines a latent vector and produces another latent vector, conditioned on the encoded text prompt.
 - A decoder that generates images given a latent vector from the diffusion model.

+During the process of generating an image from a text prompt, the image encoder is not typically employed.

+However, during the process of fine-tuning, the workflow goes like the following:

+1. An input text prompt is projected to a latent space by the text encoder.
+2. An input image is projected to a latent space by the image encoder portion of the VAE.
+3. A small amount of noise is added to the image latent vector for a given timestep.
+4. The diffusion model uses latent vectors from these two spaces along with a timestep embedding to predict the noise that was added to the image latent.
+5. A reconstruction loss is calculated between the predicted noise and the original noise added in step 3.
+6. Finally, the diffusion model parameters are optimized w.r.t this loss using gradient descent.

+Note that only the diffusion model parameters are updated during fine-tuning, while the (pre-trained) text and the image encoders are kept frozen.

+### Fine-tuned weights

+You can find the fine-tuned diffusion model weights [here](./checkpoints/README.md)

 ## Training

 Fine-tuning code is provided in `finetune.py`.
 Before running training, ensure you have the dependencies (refer to `requirements.txt`) installed.
 See **Usage** for more details.